darqos/darqos/doc/bootstrap.rst

  * Replace Linux with darq kernel

- * Replace X11/Wayland with direct GPU library
+ * Replace Wayland with direct GPU library
  * Replace Qt with custom UI

    * Look into O/mero from PlanB